sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. Click back to get back to the Settings page of the app.

 <a name="Exercise4" ></a>
-### Exercise 4 - Track App Crashes ###
+### Exercise 4 - Tracking App Crashes ###

-In this exercise you will learn how to track app crashes using HockeyApp.
+In this exercise, you will learn how to track app crashes using HockeyApp.
 You will enable update and crash tracking and create a new release by pushing the code.
 Then you will perform an operation that crashes the app and then see the crash information in HockeyApp.
 You will log a Bug to track the crash and fix it.
 Pushing the fix will again release a new version.
 You will then confirm that the crash is fixed.

 <a name="Ex4Task1"></a>
 #### Task 1 - Enable Update and Crash Management ####

-In this task you will enable crash and update management using the HockeyApp SDK.
+In this task, you will enable crash and update management using the HockeyApp SDK.

 1. Open the solution in Visual Studio and in the Solution Explorer, navigate to **MyHealth.Client.Droid\Activities\MainActivity.cs**.
 Find the **RegisterHockeyApp** method and uncomment the first two lines of this method to enable Update and Crash Management.